 * If one A level is an art/design subject, it must be accompanied by at least one A level in a non-art/design subject.

-Intermediate and One Year Abroad (Second or Third Year) – Minimum Academic Requirements
+Intermediate School and One Year Abroad (Second or Third Year) – Minimum Academic Requirements

 Students with previous architectural or design experience may apply to enter the Intermediate School/One Year Abroad (VSP).
 The minimum academic requirements for students entering the Second or Third Year of the five-year ARB/RIBA recognised course in Architecture are: